 • Seizures, stroke

-With a list of such serious side effects we find it incredible that this drug can be advertised on television.
+With a list of such serious side effects, we find it incredible that this drug can be advertised on television.
 The idea that a patient should ask his doctor if Abilify “is right for you” is indeed outrageous to us.
-We also find the “free trial offer” equally disturbing.

 And here’s one other concern.
 Abilify can interact with a number of other drugs.
 For example, fluoxetine (Prozac) and paroxetine (Paxil) may increase the blood levels of Abilify in the body and therefore increase the risk of side effects, especially something called serotonin syndrome.
 We wonder whether your friend, who was taking Prozac and Abilify simultaneously, got into trouble for this very reason.
 Such combinations may require careful dosing adjustments.

 Before taking Abilify please check with your pharmacist to make sure you aren’t taking any other medicine that might be incompatible with this antipsychotic drug.

 New Drugs to Treat Tardive Dyskinesia: